gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Introduce a `DomainObjectCollection` that uses delayed configuration of its elements.
 - Introduce a `NamedDomainObjectCollection` that uses delayed configuration of its elements.
+- Warn when using binaries container in a way that won't work.
+- Warn when mutating component after binaries have been created.

 ## Story: Simplify configuration of a binary based on its properties